CharlieS1103/spicetify-extensions/wikify/README.md

-# spicetify-hide-podcasts
+# Wikify
-[Spicetify](https://github.com/khanhas/spicetify-cli) extension to hide podcasts.
+[Spicetify](https://github.com/khanhas/spicetify-cli) extension to learn more about an artist.
 * Right click an artist on spotify and click "View Wiki", it will display a Wikipedia page for the artist in your spotify client!
 ## Install
-Copy `hidePodcasts.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
+Copy `wikify.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
 | **Platform** | **Path**                                                                            |
 |------------|-----------------------------------------------------------------------------------|
 | **Linux**      | `~/.config/spicetify/Extensions` or `$XDG_CONFIG_HOME/.config/spicetify/Extensions/` |